 Translation: This is at least some good news.
-Even if you are not registered as a foreign corporation, your corporate acts are still good and, more importantly, if your corporation gets sued or it is involved in a proceeding brought against it, the fact that it is not authorized will not prevent your foreign corporation from defending yourself.
+Even if you are not registered as a foreign corporation, your corporate acts are still good and, more importantly, if your corporation gets sued or its involved in a proceeding brought against it, the fact that it is not registered will not prevent your company from defending yourself.

 10-1502(F).
 The attorney general or any other person may bring and maintain an action to enjoin any foreign corporation from transacting business in this state without authority.
 On a foreign corporation obtaining authority, the action shall be dismissed, but the plaintiff shall recover its costs and reasonable attorney fees.
 A determination by a court of competent jurisdiction in this state that a party to the action is a foreign corporation that was required but failed to qualify as a foreign corporation under chapters 1 through 17 of this title is prima facie evidence against the foreign corporation in any other action brought by or against it by any other person of the requirement to and failure to qualify.

-Now Do You See Why You Should Apply for Authority to Transact Business in Arizona?
+Why You Should Apply for Authority to Transact Business in Arizona

-Our firm routinely assists foreign-based startups and more mature corporations obtain authority to transact business in Arizona through the Corporation Commission.
-For more information, or to discuss your foreign corporation’s standing in the state, feel free to contact us at the phone number or e-mail address below or use the contact form to the right.
+BHANDLAW routinely assists foreign-based startups that have relocated or have operations here in Arizona with their registration to transact business in Arizona.
+For more information, or to discuss your foreign corporation’s legal position in the State, feel free to contact us at the phone number or e-mail address below or use the contact form to the right.